ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Project Initiation - Starting a Successful Project/01 - Defining project goals, scope, and success criteria/00 - Identifying Project Goals.md

 		- **Department/Team**
 		- **Project**
 			- ![[Pasted image 20230129130242.png]]
+			- Created in the initiation phase
-			- Should support and align with project level OKRs
+			- Need to align with and support both company and department level OKRs
 	- **Office Green Company-wide OKRs**
 		- **Objective**
 			- Increase customer retention by adapting to the changing workplace environment